yugabyte/cloud-resource-cleanup/README.md

 * "Dry Run" mode to view resources that match certain criteria without performing any operations on them.
 * Filter resources based on the age of the resources.
-* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (--exception_tags option)
+* Filter resources based on tags and tag values, so that the resources with specific tags can be excluded or included while cleaning up (--filter_tags option)
 * Delete resources that do not have certain tags and tag values (--notags option)
 * Keep resources that have certain tags and tag values (--exception_tags option)